ExoCTK Contamination Overlap Tool

 Visibility Calculator (available online)

 After completing the steps above, the first result you should see is the Visibility Calculator result.
 An example of the Visibility Calculator output is shown below for target WASP-18b using the NIRISS instrument.
-The green lines represent the Aperture Position Angles (APAs) in which the target can be observed, and the corresponding date (YYYY-MM-DD) the target can be observed in said angle.
-Hovering over a region of the bokeh plot on the website will show the maximum, nominal, and minimum Aperture Position Angle, given the maximum boresight roll1 of the telescope for a given point, as well as the corresponding date.
+The green lines represent the aperture position angles (APAs) in which the target can be observed, and the corresponding date (YYYY-MM-DD) the target can be observed in said angle.
+Hovering over a region of the bokeh plot on the website will show the maximum, nominal, and minimum aperture position angle, given the maximum boresight roll of the telescope for a given point, as well as the corresponding date.
 Users have the option to interact with the Visibility plot using the toolbar to the right of the plot which allows for zooming, panning, and saving the plot locally for future reference.

 - Gregorian date (YYYY-MM-DD HH:MM:SS)

 - Modified Julian Date (MJD)

 Below is an example .csv file for the WASP-18 NIRISS observation opened with Mac Numbers.
 The output .csv files can be opened with any data handling software.

 Contamination Calculator for NIRISS SOSS mode (available online and locally)

 If the user selects NIRISS - SOSS as their Instrument, there will be an option to calculate both the visibility and contamination on the target.
 The results page for this option will have another bokeh plot at the bottom showing the target's contamination as a function of aperture position angle and wavelength (in microns).
 The following is a screenshot taken from an example using WASP-18 b observed in NIRISS's SOSS mode.
 The following is an explication of the key features in the contamination plot: